Curriculum

 - To be adaptive and responsive to individual needs, strengths and interests.

-- To be skill and context based
+- To be skill and context based that encourages active engagement in learning

 - To focus on developing the key skills of communication, cognition, independence, physical development and self-care, all transferrable skills that equip pupils for life beyond the school.